Terms

 Schema update

-Data scope refers to the timestamp range of the incremental data stored in a change tracking task.
-By default, a change tracking task retains the data generated in the most recent 24 hours.
+The timestamp range of the incremental data that is stored in a change tracking task.
+By default, a change tracking task retains the data that is generated in the last 24 hours.
 DTS regularly deletes expired incremental data and updates the timestamp range of change tracking tasks.

 Note